mkrol1997/PixelPerfect/README.md

 ## Elevate Your Images

 Our web app is designed to deliver high-quality results for image restoration tasks.
-Whether you're a photographer, designer, or simply looking to enhance personal photos, PixelPerfect has you covered.
+PixelPerfect's commitment to utilizing the latest AI models and advanced technologies guarantees remarkable results in image restoration.
+Whether you are a professional photographer, designer, or an individual seeking to enhance personal photographs, our application is designed to meet your needs.
+Elevate your images to the next level of quality and clarity.

 ## Screenshots